-How to reduce melanin in skin is a popular question nowadays.
-Many people are looking for ways to reduce melanin production in order to have radiant and even-toned skin.
+How to decrease melanin in the skin is a popular question nowadays.
+Many people are looking for ways to reduce melanin production to have radiant and even-toned skin.

 Melanin is the pigment that determines skin, hair, and eye colour and while it is important in protecting your skin from UV radiation, excessive synthesis can cause major concerns such as uneven skin tone and hyperpigmentation.

-In this detailed post, we explore effective ways for minimising its production in your skin.
-We’ll also go over a recommended skincare regimen for controlling melanin production.
+In this detailed post, we explore effective ways to decrease melanin production in your skin.
+We’ll also go over a recommended skincare regimen for decreasing melanin production.

 What Is Melanin?